mj3259/mj3259.github.io/_pages/about.md

   - image_path: assets/images/bio/dreamclass.jpg
 ---

-MinJae Kim is a National Presidential Science Scholar, KAIST Presidential Fellow, Representative of KAIST of the Young Engineers Honor Society, and KAIST undergraduate student researcher interested in optoelectronic materials and devices for biomedical applications.
+MinJae Kim is a first-year PhD student in Materials Science and Engineering at Stanford University.
+He received a BS in Materials Science and Engineering at KAIST.
+Before joining Stanford University, he was a National Presidential Science Scholar, KAIST Presidential Fellow, National University of Singapore (NUS) Young Fellow, and Young Future Energy Leader selected by Khalifa University.

-He has served in numerous national delegate positions, including the Lindau Nobel Laureate Meeting, Stockholm International Youth Science Seminar, and Asian Students' Venture Forum.
-He has also been conferred international honors, including the NUS Young Fellowship by the National University of Singapore, and Young Future Energy Leader by the Khalifa University.
+He has received many awards and honors, including the national delegation at the Lindau Nobel Laureate Meeting, and the membership in the Young Engineers’ Honor Society nominated by the National Academy of Engineering of Korea.
 With these achievements, he has received many recognitions from the Korean government, such as the Talent Award of Korea (Ministry of Education) and a cadetship as the Research Officer for National Defense (Ministry of Defense, Ministry of Science and ICT).

 {% include gallery id="gallery"  %}